BitcoinCacheMachine/BitcoinCacheMachine/README.md

 ## How to Run BCM

 If you can run a modern Linux kernel and [LXD](https://linuxcontainers.org/lxd/), you can run BCM.
 You can run BCM in a hardware-based VM (see ./docs/installation/multipass.md), directly on bare-metal (see ./docs/baremetal.md), or on someone elses computer (discouraged, but if you must) (see ./docs/installation/inthecloud_aws.md for an example).
-Bitcoin Cache Machine is deployed exclusively over the [LXD REST API](https://github.com/lxc/lxd/blob/master/doc/rest-api.md), so you deploy BCM to any LXD endpoint!
-LXD widely available on various linux platforms.
+Bitcoin Cache Machine is deployed exclusively over the [LXD REST API](https://github.com/lxc/lxd/blob/master/doc/rest-api.md), so you can deploy BCM to any LXD-capable endpoint!
+LXD is widely available on various free and open-source linux platforms.
 BCM has been developed and primarily tested using Ubuntu 18.04.

 `REPEAT!!!!
 BCM SHOULD BE CONSIDERED FOR TESTING PURPOSES ONLY!`